abisummers/abisummers.github.io/src/content/guide/taking-the-metro.md

 ---
 title: Taking the metro
-description: Advice for taking the metro in Paris
+description: Advice for taking the metro in Paris (buying tickets, navigating etc)
 publishedDate: 2024-08-19
 ---